Track & Field: Reynoldsburg's Doniven Jackson set for college success

 "I actually was doing a lot and then I ended up getting a job so I was still doing the training on the days I had off, just little stuff to make sure I could stay somewhat in shape," Jackson said.
 "Now I'm starting to train for college."

 Jackson has committed to Ashland.
-Travis Marx and Warrick Stanford, both 2017 Reynoldsburg graduates, also compete for the Eagles.
+Travis Marx, a 2017 Reynoldsburg graduate, also competes for the Eagles.

 Ashland finished second in the GLIAC indoor championships, which were held Feb.
 29-March 1, but the NCAA canceled the Division II indoor meet that was to have been held March 13 and 14.

 "(Ashland is) the best option for me right now," Jackson said.
 "Right after the indoor season I was getting recruited by a couple other schools, but when (the coronavirus) happened, it messed up my recruiting process with a couple schools and Ashland was one of the schools that still came after me.
 They've definitely had a lot of success over the past couple years and are a top Division II track and field program.
 I liked everything about them and, from what I've seen, they practice with a championship mentality.
 You can see why they win so much."

 Jackson, who ran on the 1,600 relay that placed 10th (3:21.84) in the 2018 outdoor state meet, was on the 1,600 relay that won the state title (3:24.72) and the 800 relay that was fourth (1:30.64) in the 2019 state indoor meet.